YMCA MEMBERSHIP HANDBOOK

 REFUND ON CLASSES

-Class Cancellation – If a class is cancelled by the YMCA, a full refund or credit (member’s choice) will be offered.
+Class Cancellation – If a class is canceled by the YMCA, a full refund or credit (member’s choice) will be offered.
 Credit will be given to participants who cancel their registration prior to the start date of the class or program.
 No credits can be given after the program begins.

 Medical Cancellation – If a participant withdraws from a program due to a medical reason, a refund or credit for the unused portion of the program will be offered.

-Bad Weather Policy – Classes cancelled due to bad weather or unforeseen circumstances will be made up if the schedule allows.
+Bad Weather Policy – Classes canceled due to bad weather or unforeseen circumstances will be made up if the schedule allows.
 If the class/lesson is not able to be made up, a program credit will be given to be used for another class of choice.
 These policies exclude Child Care and Day Camp programs.

 Holiday Closures – The YMCA observes the following holidays:

 As a member of the Y, you do not have to sign a membership contract and you may end your membership at any time with 30 days written notice.
 Members wishing to terminate should do so in person to complete the termination form and surrender membership cards.
 If you are terminating due to a health concern, we can suspend your membership (see Request for Membership Hold below).
 If you are terminating due to financial reasons, please ask to speak with our Member Services Director about financial assistance through the Guardian program.
 All terminations take 30 days to take effect.
 Members who are being credit card or bank-drafted have 60 days past their last draft day to notify the Y of any discrepancy.